 Subdomain & custom domain

-Understand the default OmniLab domain, aliases, and delegated custom domains used to publish OmniLab Pages.
+Understand the default OmniLab subdomain and how a branded custom domain replaces it for OmniLab Pages.

-Decide which web address your campaign appears under, from a quick OmniLab-hosted link to your own branded domain.
-This page covers the three options you can use: the default OmniLab-hosted domain, extra aliases, and a custom domain on your own website.
+Decide which web address your campaigns appear under, from a quick OmniLab-hosted link to your own branded domain.
+This page covers the two options: the default OmniLab-hosted subdomain, and a custom domain on your own website.

-The default OmniLab-hosted domain is the standard OmniLab Pages web address OmniLab gives you when you launch without a branded domain.
+The default hosted subdomain is the standard OmniLab Pages web address OmniLab gives you when you launch without a branded domain.

 TermWhat it meansTypical exampleBest fit

-Default hosted domainThe standard OmniLab Pages hostname on .topage.co.
+Default hosted subdomainThe standard OmniLab Pages hostname on .topage.co.
 This is the fastest launch option.https://example-brand.topage.coPilot launches, internal review, first public rollout

 Custom domainA branded address on your own website, pointed to OmniLab by your IT or web team.https://experience.example.comFinal branded launch, embedding under your own site domain

-1. Start fast on the default hosted domain — launch on .topage.co to keep things simple while you build and test.
+1. Start fast on the default hosted subdomain — launch on .topage.co to keep things simple while you build and test.

 How OmniLab chooses the main public base URL